-Soil Absorption/Mobility: No information found for the product as a whole.
-However, individual components of the product have been found to be absorbed by plants from soil.
+Soil Absorption/Mobility: NIF for the product; however, individual components of the product have been found to be absorbed by plants from soil.

 Section 13 - Disposal Considerations

 Disposal: This material is considered to be a solid waste, not a hazardous waste.
 Follow applicable Federal, state, and local regulations for disposal of solid waste and airborne particulates accumulated during handling operations of the product.
 Waste steel products can be recycled for further use.